veneerac/analytics-custom-data-provider-webhook/README.md

 logger.reporter.appenderRef.APIM_METRICS_APPENDER.ref = APIM_METRICS_APPENDER
 ```

-To avoid duplication, remove this if you only want logs in the trace log.
+To avoid duplication, remove this if you only want logs in the trace log. (enabled by default))